 a4) Do those parties/groups consist of different types of third-party requestors? a5) What data elements should each user/party have access to based on their purposes?

-A6) To what extent can we determine a set of data elements and potential scope (volume) for specific third parties and/or purposes?
+a6) To what extent can we determine a set of data elements and potential scope (volume) for specific third parties and/or purposes?

-A7) How can RDAP, that is technically capable, allow Registries/Registrars to accept accreditation tokens and purpose for the query?
+a7) How can RDAP, that is technically capable, allow Registries/Registrars to accept accreditation tokens and purpose for the query?
 Once accreditation models are developed by the appropriate accreditors and approved by the relevant legal authorities, how can we ensure that RDAP is technically capable and is ready to accept, log and respond to the accredited requestor’s token?

 c) Credentialing – What are the unanswered policy questions that will guide implementation?